Lice Clinics of America® Honors Teachers and School Nurses

 Free Lice Screenings for Teachers and Nurses in Utah

-“Teachers and school nurses are often on the front lines of educational, social, and health challenges that families face,” said Ken Albrechtsen owner of Lice Clinics of America’s Clearfield location.
+“Teachers and school nurses are often on the front lines of educational, social, and health challenges that families face,” said Ken Albrechtsen owner of Lice Clinics of America’s Salt Lake City location.
 “They’re often the ones that have to bear the uncomfortable news to a family that a child has head lice, which can be very stressful for everyone involved, so we want to make that a little easier.”

 Lice Can Be Tricky